-Tunxi Ancient Street is paved with maroon flagstones with a total length of 1272 meters, of which 832 meters is the main pedestrian street, starting in the west of Zhenhai Bridge and ending in the east of Qingchun Alley, with a width at 5 to 8 meters.
-This old street is facing with green mountains and situated in the blend of rivers and the whole area is in a shape of fish, composed with one main straight street, three bystreets and eighteen alleys, more than 300 Hui-style architectures scattered in the area.
+Tunxi Ancient Street is paved with maroon flagstones with a total length of 1272 meters, of which 832 meters is the main pedestrian street, starting in the west of Zhenhai Bridge and ending in the east of Qingchun Alley, with a width of 5 to 8 meters.
+This old street is facing with green mountains and situated at the junction of rivers and the whole area is in a shape of fish, composed with one main straight street, three bystreets and eighteen alleys, more than 300 Hui-style architectures scattered in the area.
 An ancient Western-European architect once visited the old street and said that he had found “The Eastern Ancient Rome”.
 And Chinese people call it living “Riverside Scene at Qingming Festival”.

 When you stroll along the pedestrian street, you can fully appreciate the exquisite carvings decorated on beams, bracket arms, handrails, and window frames.
-Popular patterns include figures, flowers, fowl, animals, insects, fish, clouds, and graphics, and these are usually of auspicious themes, such as the “eight immortals crossing the sea”, "five bats around a shou (sign of longevity)”.
+Popular patterns include figures, flowers, fowl, insects, fish, clouds, and these are usually of auspicious themes, such as the “eight immortals crossing the sea”, "five bats around a shou (sign of longevity)”.

-Besides visiting the old and typical shops, travelers can pay a visit to Tunxi Museum as well as Cheng Families’ Houses.
+Apart from visiting the old and typical shops, travelers can pay a visit to Tunxi Museum as well as Cheng Families’ Houses.

 Cheng Families’ Houses are three Ming Dynasty architectures with 600 years’ history located at No.6, 7 and 28 of Baishu Dongli Alley.
-It was built by Cheng Min, the ceremonial master in Ming Dynasty, hence the houses are named “Cheng Families’ Three Houses”.
+It was built by Cheng Min, the ceremonial master in the Ming Dynasty, hence the houses are named “Cheng Families’ Three Houses”.
 The houses are reputed as “The Treasure of Ming Dynasty Folk House” by the Forbidden City architect Fu Nianxi.
-Travelers can closely appreciate the elegant and exquisite wood carvings, stone carvings and tile carvings.
+Travelers can closely appreciate the elegant and exquisite wood carvings, stone carvings and brick carvings.
 (Note: It needs extra charge of 30 Yuan per person.
-Please visit at 08:30~17:00.)
+Please visit between 08:30~17:00.)

 If you have more leisure time to sit for a while, you are recommended to enjoy a cup of famous tea, like Huangshan Maofeng (黄山毛峰), Qimen Black Tea (祁门红茶), and Taiping Kowkui (太平猴魁).
 With light fragrance, you’ll calm down when you are in the bustling street.

 Tunxi Ancient Street is located in the center area of Tunxi District of Huangshan City.
 It is about 5 kilometers from Huangshan Tunxi Airport, about 3.3 kilometers from Huangshan Railway Station and 13.7 kilometers from Huangshan North Railway Station.
-It is good choice to take a short visit before your Huangshan departure or after your Huangshan arrival if you have enough time.
+It is a good choice to take a short visit before your Huangshan departure or after your Huangshan arrival if you have enough time.
 Besides, it is about 70 kilometers from Mount Huang Scenic Area which takes about 1.5 hours for driving.

 Top 3 Huangshan tours chosen by most customers to explore Huangshan in the best way.
 Check the detailed itinerary, or tailor your own trip now with us.